Manchester City F.C. 3–2 Queens Park Rangers F.C.: Manchester City

 Following this loss of place City's belief seemed to take a dip and their resulting bad form over the next four matches ended up with United leading the table by eight points with only six games each left to play.
 Having taken this lead, though, the two clubs seemed to trade form, with United suffering several poor results compared to City's straight victories, and a 1–0 home victory in the second derby of the season put the two clubs level on points going into May.
-Going into the final game of the season on 13 May, both teams were tied at the top of the table, with an identical record of 86 points, 27 games won, 5 drawn and 5 lost.
+Going into the final game of the season on 13 May, both teams were tied at the top of the table, with an identical record of 86 points, 27 games won, 5 drawn, 5 lost and all teams with 37 matches played.
 However, City were leading the table with a goal difference of eight goals better than United, meaning that City needed only to win, match United's result, or a United loss to win the league, with a victory likely to be enough to make sure of the result.
 City played at home against a Queens Park Rangers side still under threat of relegation, while United travelled to the Stadium of Light to play Sunderland, who were safe in mid-table and with no chance of European qualification remaining.
 Under the circumstances, both teams were expected to win their matches.

 Adding to the atmosphere of the match for City was the fact that lining up for their opponents were several of their former players in Nedum Onuoha, Shaun Wright-Phillips and Joey Barton.
 QPR were also managed by Mark Hughes, who had been sacked by City two years previously.